 Relocation & Recruitment Advice

-AP Executive deals with portfolio of jobs in Hong Kong and jobs in the Far East, just contact our dedicated executive consultants to find out more or submit your CV online.
+AP Executive deals with a portfolio of jobs in Hong Kong and jobs in the Far East, just contact our dedicated executive consultants to find out more or submit your CV online.

 Hong Kong is an autonomous territory on the coast of southern China, comprising of Hong Kong Island, the Kowloon Peninsula, the New Territories, and the Outlying Islands.

 Occupied by the UK in 1841, Hong Kong was formally ceded to China the following year; various adjacent lands were added later in the 19th century.
 Pursuant to an agreement signed by China and the UK on 19 December 1984, Hong Kong became the Hong Kong Special Administrative Region (SAR) of China on 1 July 1997.
 In this agreement, China has promised that, under its "one country, two systems" formula, China's socialist economic system will not be imposed on Hong Kong and that Hong Kong will enjoy a high degree of autonomy in all matters except foreign and Defense affairs for the next 50 years.